Anxiety Disorder And Other Basic Psychology Words Everyone Should Know

 Psychological terms about behavior and emotion

 Anxiety and depression are often commonly mentioned in mental health, and many people may experience them throughout their lives.
 While feeling sad or fearful can be normal and healthy, experiencing these emotions for prolonged periods, with extreme intensity, or without an apparent reason can signify a mental health condition.
+In some cases, symptoms may also overlap with responses to physical illness, which can complicate diagnosis and treatment.
 To be diagnosed with anxiety or depression, an individual may meet clinical criteria evaluated by a mental health professional.

 While you don't need to have anxiety or depression to talk with a psychologist or psychiatrist about your mental health, you may need a diagnosis for your health insurance to cover your visits.
 You may also need an official diagnosis to get prescriptions to manage your condition.